oracle-livelabs/oci/apps-cloud-adventure-cio/05-integration/integration.md

 We've designed this journey to be interactive and engaging.
 Make sure to answer the Adventure Check Point questions at the end, ensuring you capture the full potential of this experience.
 These check points are your path to becoming a master auditor, so pay close attention!

-With your adventure hat on and a curious mind, prepare for an exhilarating exploration of Fusion Cloud data aduit and REST API integration features.
+With your adventure hat on and a curious mind, prepare for an exhilarating exploration of Fusion Cloud data audit and REST API integration features.
 Let's embark on this thrilling journey together!

 ### **Objectives**